We are going to be in Boston in early July and are planning to take advantage of the Boston CityPass for a family of 4 with kids (4 & 8 years old).

 As you have already discovered, these attractions are scattered across Boston and nearby Cambridge.

-The Museum of Natural History is in Cambridge, on the other side of the Charles River.
+The Museum of Natural History is in Cambridge, on the other side of the Charles River, and the July 4th fireworks take place on the Charles River between Boston and Cambridge.

-Fortunately, Boston's subway system (the "T," as we call it here) gives you convenient and easy access to all these locations.
+Fortunately, Boston's subway system (the "T," as we call it here) gives you convenient and easy access to most of these locations.

-Here are the subway lines and closest stations:
+Here are the subway lines and closest stations for each CityPASS attraction:

 - Museum of Science - Green Line/Lechmere